Phase transitions for polyadic epidemic and voter models with multiscale groups: Results

-\end{widetext} where we immediately note that the magnetization is not conserved anymore.
+\end{widetext} where we immediately note that the magnetization is no longer conserved.

-However, also his system exhibits a transcritical bifurcation~\cite[Prop.~4]{kuehn2024preserving} provided that $\beta \leq 0$.
-Moreover, at an equilibrium, we necessarily have that $\mu = 0$ or $[\A\B] = 0$.
-Hence, a non-trivial equilibrium for the active edges can only exist if $\mu = 0$ in which case it is given as
+However, provided that $\beta \leq 0$, it can be shown~\cite[Prop.~4]{kuehn2024preserving} that this system also exhibits a transcritical bifurcation.
+Moreover, at equilibrium, we necessarily have that $\mu = 0$ or $[\A\B] = 0$.
+Hence, a nontrivial equilibrium for the active edges can only exist if $\mu = 0$ in which case it is given as

 below the transcritical bifurcation point $p_{*}$ satisfying